DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/file/sonarqube.md

 ## SonarQube REST API
 You can retrieve the JSON directly from SonarQube if you use the following REST API endpoint:  `<sonarqubeurl>/api/issues/pull?projectKey=<projectkey>&branchName=<branchName>`
 ### JSON
-The JSON output can be directly uploaded with "SonarQube Scan" to parse the findings.
+The REST API JSON output can be uploaded to DefectDojo with "SonarQube Scan".

 ### ZIP
 If you have too many findings in one project, you can implement a small script to handle pagination and put all JSON files in a .zip file.
-This zip file can also be parsed from SonarQube with "SonarQube Scan" as it extracts all files from the .zip file.
+This zip file can also be parsed from DefectDojo with "SonarQube Scan".

 ## Soprasteria
 ### Soprasteria SonarQube Scan (Aggregates findings per cwe, title, description, file\_path.)